cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

   }
 }
 ```
-You can also conditionally bind classes e.g.
+You can also conditionally bind classes to elements e.g.

 ```html
 <button :class="{ CSSClass: !inStock } :disabled="!inStock">Text here</button>